walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 # {{ page.title }}

-The Concord DSL defines the syntax used in the `.concord.yml` file.
+The Concord DSL defines the syntax used in the Concord file - a `concord.yml` file in the root of your project.
 It is based on using the simple, human readable format [YAML](http://www.yaml.org/) and defines all your workflow process, forms and other aspects:

 - [Example](#example)
 - [Process Syntax](#process-syntax)